Tncy57/quai_antique/README.md

 The restaurant Quai Antique is a web project which allows visitors and users book a table through the web-site.
 The visitors should provide all the necessary information while booking.
 The visitor can create an account and log in.
 Logged-in user will only provide date and hour.
-The admin will have all access to modify the content of the website.
+The admin will have all access to modify the contents of the website.

 ## Requirements
 -Symfony Lts